 Can I continue my contributions after retirement/75?

 Yes.
 You can certainly continue contributing to your SIPP once you’ve reached the age you’re going to retire, or after you’re 75.
-At the same time, you retain your tax relief, adjusted to the amount of tax you pay (20-45%).

 What are the borrowing limits?